ceciliestilling/spatial_exam/README.md

-This study sets out to investigate whether there is  a relationship between alcohol consumption and annual mean temperature.
+This script investigates whether there is a relationship between alcohol consumption and annual mean temperature.

 ### Repository structure